 Anugesic HC is not suitable for everyone.
 Do not use this treatment if you:

-In order to determine whether Anugesic HC is suitable for you, please inform your doctor if any of the following apply to you:
+In order to determine whether Anugesic HC is suitable for you, please inform your doctor if you:

 Always keep medicine out of the sight and reach of children.

 While it is unlikely that alcohol will interact with the medicine, you should avoid alcoholic and caffeinated beverages while undergoing treatment for haemorrhoids.

 You should avoid or limit your alcohol consumption while being treated for piles.
 Alcohol can cause dehydration, leading to constipation which worsens the symptoms of piles.